School-of-Life-Project/Portal/README.md

 # Portal

-Portal is an eLearning application built for independent learners, designed to allow the use of existing learning materials such as textbooks.
+Portal is an app built for independent learners.

+Unlike most eLearning applications, Portal is focused on making use of existing learning materials.
+Any textbook or set of textbooks can be converted into a Portal-compatible course, as long as it is available in the ePub format.

 ## Notice